 A special thanks to Kris from Nomad by Trade for sharing her experiences in Hot Springs National Park.

-Located along the shores of Lake Michigan, Indiana Dunes can lay claim (at the time of this initial publication) to being the newest area to be designated with national park status.
+Located along the shores of Lake Michigan, Indiana Dunes can lay claim (at the time of this initial publication) to being one of the newest areas to be designated with national park status.
 The 61st national park, Indiana Dunes has quickly become part of the national park system and is certainly not out of place with 15 miles of incredible beauty along the shorelines of Lake Michigan.

 With over 15,000 acres of gorgeous beaches, woods, prairies and marshland, Indiana Dunes is the perfect habitat for a diverse range of wildlife, all of which can be experienced when you start exploring this national park.
 Visitors can enjoy sledding on the dunes during the winter months while you may be intrigued to hear that during the spring, this area is a haven for maple syrup making…you don’t even need to cross the Canadian border to experience this!